Good News Reflections:

 USCCB Podcast of the Readings:

 We have a natural longing for heaven.
-We were created to live there with God for all eternity.
 It’s our true home, and instinctively we know it.
 That’s why we complain when we experience something unheavenly here on earth.
-We expect perfection even though perfection is only possible in heaven.
 We cry, “God, I’m tired of this trial!
 When are You going to make it end?”
-(That’s what got the Israelites into trouble in today’s first reading.)
+(That’s what the Israelites said in the desert.)
+“God, You obviously don’t understand how bad this problem is for me.”

+Did Jesus complain?
+He got upset sometimes, but he never complained, not even when they beat him and nailed him to the cross.
+Instead, he prayed for his persecutors.
 Because of this absolute love, we know without a doubt that “God did not send his Son into the world to condemn the world, but to save the world.”
-Lord, help us to humbly stop complaining and condemning, so that we can be holy like Jesus.
-Amen!

 Questions for Personal Reflection: